Currently registered in WA

 - issued with a negative notice or an interim negative notice by the Working with Children Screening Unit

-- failure to consent to a criminal record check, unless there are extenuating circumstances
+- failure to consent to a criminal history check, unless there are extenuating circumstances

 - a qualification relied on for registration is withdrawn or cancelled